College of Letters & Science

 Students should check with the department honors advisor at least once a year, to report progress and to seek guidance about planning Honors in the Major curriculum that reflects their special interests.

 William Lowell Putnam Competition.
 This is an annual international mathematics competition for undergraduates, based on originality and cleverness rather than sophisticated mathematical knowledge.
 Students interested in preparation for this examination may join the Putnam Club.
-Professor Passman and Professor Borisov are the organizers of the club.
-The organizer of the club selects a team to represent UW-Madison.
+The organizer of the club selects a team to represent UW–Madison.
+For more information, see Putnam Club on the department's website.

 Students interested in teaching mathematics at the primary or secondary level should consult the School of Education section in this catalog.

-- At least 25 credits of Mathematics courses numbered above 200.
+- At least 25 credits of Mathematics courses numbered above 200 and 13 of those have to be in residence.

 - Of the minimum 25 credits of required mathematics course work, at least 12 credits must be courses numbered above 306.